Welcome to our village and our web-site. I hope you find something of interest

 It is about 45 miles north of the centre of London and about 2 miles north of the town of Sandy (of RSPB fame).
 Up until about 15 years ago, Blunham had about 400 houses of all sorts, some of which date from the 17th century, since then however about another 200 houses have been added.
 We hope all the newcomers enjoy living in our village and that they become part of the village.
 Below are links to a series of photographs of Blunham, starting at item 6, the two hump back bridges on Tempsford road leading from the Great North Road or A1 (the London-Edinburgh road), and then re-starting at the northern end (Grange Road), then working down the High Street, up The

-Hill to the southern end of the village on Barford Road.
+Hill to the western end of the village on Barford Road.
 Unless otherwise stated, the photographs were taken by me or my family and you are welcome to use them